openlegend/core-rules/core/src/06-banes-boons/01-chapter-six.md

 - **Power Level:** 5
 - **Attributes:** Alteration, Entropy, Perception, Prescience
 - **Description:** Even in the absence of light you are able to distinguish your surroundings.
 Some examples of blindsight include tremorsense, echolocation, heat vision, divine insight, or extraordinarily heightened senses.
 - **Effect:** The target is immune to the blinded bane and they are able to see normally even in conditions of little or no light.
-Blindsight can also potentially counter

-\page

-<div class='footnote'>CHAPTER 6: BANES & BOONS</div>

-<div class="bane-boon-entry" style="margin-top: -0.8em;"></div>

-___
--
--
--
--
-- invisibility, though the GM will have to decide if the source creating the blindsight is appropriate to counter the source creating the invisible boon.
+Blindsight can also potentially counter invisibility, though the GM will have to decide if the source creating the blindsight is appropriate to counter the source creating the invisible boon.

 ### Bolster